How Much Does a Radon Inspection Cost in 2025?

 Some testing companies may add a travel expense if your home is outside their service radius.
 Contact a local radon testing pro near you for a quote to ensure there are no unexpected fees.

-Price of a Radon Test with a Home Inspection
+Radon Testing With a Home Inspection

 Most inspectors offer radon testing as part of a standard home inspection during real estate transactions.
-Adding radon testing typically costs between $90 and $250.
-Because the inspector is already on-site, it's often more cost-effective to include radon testing with an overall inspection rather than scheduling a standalone measurement.
+Adding radon testing costs between $90 and $250.
+Because the inspector is already on-site, it’s often more cost-effective to include radon testing with an overall inspection rather than scheduling a standalone measurement.

-Mitigation systems may involve installing fans, pipes, and filters in specific areas of your house.
+Radon mitigation systems may involve installing fans, pipes, and filters in specific areas of your house.
 These systems function similarly to installing a central humidifier or air purifying system.

 Sealing